From BR Bullpen

 May batted .230/.294/.403 with 13 home runs and 112 strikeouts in 392 AB for the 2008 Jacksonville Suns.
 His 24 passed balls led the Southern League.
 He hit .183 for the Surprise Rafters in the Arizona Fall League.

 Back at Jacksonville in 2009, May hit .306/.390/.468 in 68 games.
 He was a last-minute addition to Team USA for the 2009 Baseball World Cup, replacing Michael McKenry.
 He wound up with the team's best OPS (.407/.429/.852), beating out Baseball World Cup MVP Justin Smoak, and replaced Jason Castro as the USA's starting catcher as the tourney advanced.
-In the Gold Medal game, his 3-run blast off Norge Luis Vera in the second put the US ahead in an eventual 10-5 win.
+In the Gold Medal game, his three-run blast off Norge Luis Vera in the 2nd inning put the US ahead in an eventual 10-5 win over Cuba.
 He lost All-Star honors at catcher to Sidney de Jong of the Netherlands.

-In his MLB debut, he started at catcher and hit 7th for the Royals against the Tigers.
+In his major league debut, he started at catcher and hit 7th for the Royals against the Detroit Tigers.
 He did not fare well, grounding into a double play against Rick Porcello in his first at-bat then striking out and grounding out.
 He also had two passed balls before leaving for PH Brayan Pena.
-He started his MLB career 0 for 7 with three strikeouts.
+He started his MLB career 0 for 7 with three strikeouts, but then managed to go 7 for his next 30 at-bats to finish at .189 with 6 RBIs in 12 games.
+This would be his only big league action however.

 - 2009 Dodgers Media Guide